| "I climbed over the fence and Click and Tom went through it. About 15

 I broke a few laws getting to the vet.
 I really expected Tom to be dead before I got there but when I opened his dog box he was sitting up looking at me like nothing was wrong.
 We ran into the vet's office and the doctor was waiting on us.

-After getting him settled in I washed as much blood off of me as I could and headed back for Em.
 It had been about an hour since I last saw her.
 When I got close to the lease I hooked up my Garmin Astro Cartop antenna and it picked her up about 3 miles out.
 She was on point.

 I could tell from the map that she was close to the road and my first thought was that she had gotten out in the road and been hit by a truck.
 The Astro can only tell if she is not moving.
 I drove down the road until I passed her.
-She was about 500 yards off the road still on point.

-I had to back track to get close enough to her.
+I had to backtrack to get close enough to her.
 I drove within 200 yards of her and got out of the truck.
 I walked straight to her.
 She was locked up on point.
 I walked up and flushed a single blue quail.

 We headed back to the truck and I drove down the road to find my vest and gun and the rest of my gear.
 Tom's Astro collar took me right to my gear and I picked it all up and headed back to town.
 Pretty neat.